Call Us: 0131 239 7100

 Speaker: Dr. Denis Mujibi, USOMI

 Our final webinar of Innovation Week 2021 explores the world of aquaculture and sustainable fish farming, drawing inspiration from recent projects working to improve the health of fish on-farm and minimise the environmental impact of aquaculture.
+Leyton R&D Technical Consultant Matilda Hayward will also be speaking about her work supporting agri-tech companies to source funding and tax relief.

 Project 1: New multi-species, marine aquaculture trials facility